Grandma Gatewood: Hiking career

 Gatewood was a life member of the National Campers and Hikers Association and the Roanoke Appalachian Trail Club.
-She was one of the founding members, Director Emeritus and a lifetime member of the Buckeye Trail Association.
-By the end of her life, she had walked more than 14000 mi, or the equivalent of more than halfway around the earth.
+She was one of the founding members, Director Emeritus, and a lifetime member of the Buckeye Trail Association.
+By the end of her life, she had walked more than 14000 mi, or the equivalent of more than halfway around the Earth.

 Death and funeral

-At the time of her death at age 85 from a heart attack, Gatewood had one surviving sister plus 66 living descendents: 11 children, 24 grandchildren, 30 great-grandchildren, and one great-great-grandchild.
+At the time of her death at age 85 from a heart attack, Gatewood had one surviving sister plus 66 living descendants: 11 children, 24 grandchildren, 30 great-grandchildren, and one great-great-grandchild.
 Her funeral was held at the Waugh-Halley-Wood Funeral Home, and she was buried in Ohio Valley Memory Gardens.
 Her grave marker says simply "Emma R. Gatewood – Grandma."

 Honors and legacy

 Gatewood received numerous honors during her lifetime, and her legacy lives on through various tributes, artistic works, and other commemorative projects.